Write a drought plan

 Review your plan performance after a drought

 Your drought plan should set out what you’ll do to review your performance during and directly after a drought.
-You should identify in your plan what you’ll release as a result of the review (eg a ‘lessons identified’ report) and give a clear timetable for the completion of these.
-Include any relevant milestones (eg data gathering stage or report writing stage).
+You should identify in your plan what you’ll release as a result of the review (for example a ‘lessons identified’ report) and give a clear timetable for the completion of these.
+Include any relevant milestones (for example, data gathering stage or report writing stage).

 You may need to review your drought plan, environmental assessments or monitoring plan based on this assessment.
 You’ll need to understand:

 - how successful, effective and cost efficient your drought management actions are (including the effects of restrictions to water use)

 - the environmental effects of your drought management actions (monitoring data before, during and after a drought and appropriate analytical techniques)